UNICORE-EU/.github/profile/README.md

 for running jobs and workflows as well as accessing and transferring data.

 [UFTP](https://uftp-docs.readthedocs.io/en/latest/overview.html)
-is a a set of components based on UNICORE (e.g. for authentication and user attribute mapping), providing high-performance data tranfer and data sharing functionalities.
+is a a set of components providing high-performance data tranfer and data sharing functionalities.
+It combines the well-known and widely supported FTP protocol with UNICORE-based authentication and user attribute mapping.

 ### Documentation